GeoSensorWebLab/awm-styles/README.md

     $ scripts/get_shapefiles

-To compile any changes to your project file, edit the `.env` file (use `.env.sample` as a template) with database details and then:
+To compile any changes to your project file, edit the `database.yaml` file (use `database.yaml.sample` as a template) with database details and then:

-    $ source .env && scripts/project
+    $ scripts/project.rb

 Then use the Ruby generation script to prepare the XML files: